-APPENDIX C: GRAPHICAL INTERPRETATION OF ΚΓ[W] AT ONE-LOOP ORDER of diagrams contribute, $C_1$ and $C_2$ .
-We use the diagrammatics explained in Sec.
-V C which can be used both for statics and dynamics.
+In this appendix, we give an intuitive derivation of the selfconsistent equation (151) at 1-loop order.
+Two classes of diagrams contribute, $C_1$ and $C_2$ .
+We use the diagrammatics explained in Section VC which can be used both for statics and dynamics.
 Here we chose to show explicitly the arrows of causality.
 At this order, no difference is expected between static and dynamic shocks.
 We do not distinguish here between Z and its rescaled version $\tilde{Z}$ and use loose notations.